Don’t Trade in the Dark—Get Your Pre-Market Report Every Day.Join Now

 After IPO: When Unlisted Shares Get Listed

-This is where it gets fascinating.
-What happens to your unlisted shares when the company goes public?
+So it is something interesting.
+What happens to unlisted shares when a company goes for its public offering?

 Understanding Lock-in Periods

-• Promoters and founders typically face a 3-year lock-in from the date of listing
+• Usually, promoters and founders are subjected to a 3-year lock-in from the listing date

-• Pre-IPO investors who bought shares within the last year usually have a 1-year lock-in
+• Pre-IPO investors who acquired shares within the preceding year generally experience a 1-year lock-in

-• Anchor investors in the IPO face a 90-day lock-in
+• IPO anchor investors are subject to a 90-day lock-in

-• Retail and other public investors in the IPO can sell immediately on listing
+• Retail and other public IPO investors are allowed to sell immediately upon listing

 The lock-in is meant to prevent sudden selling pressure that could crash the stock price right after listing.